-BA Option for Master's Degree in Dance Education and Pedagogy
+BFA with Master's Degree Options in Dance Education and Pedagogy

-Senior BA Dance majors and Alums have the option of applying to the Post-Baccalaureate EdM Program in Dance Education, a partnership between the Rutgers Graduate School of Education (GSE) and the Dance Department at Mason Gross School of the Arts.
-The Post-Baccalaureate EdM is part of the GSE's Urban Social Justice Teacher Preparation Program, which aims to develop a generation of teachers with the knowledge, skills, and dispositions to teach and advocate for all students and learn from the communities they serve.
+The Dance Department offers two options for BFA dance majors to transition into a master's degree (EdM) in dance education and pedagogy.
+These degree options are for students who wish to engage in focused investigation of dance pedagogy and the professional skills associated with expanded employment opportunities throughout their careers in performance and education.
+The EdM Program in Dance Education is a partnership between the Rutgers Graduate School of Education (GSE) and the Dance Department at Mason Gross School of the Arts.
+It is part of the GSE's Urban Social Justice Teacher Preparation Program, which aims to develop a generation of teachers with the knowledge, skills, and dispositions to teach and advocate for all students and learn from the communities they serve.
 It prepares teacher candidates to effectively teach diverse learners by fostering a deep understanding of students from historically marginalized linguistic, economic, and cultural backgrounds and communities.
+There are two options for BFA students interested in the master's degree:

-The Post-Baccalaureate EdM program in Dance Education is a two-year, full-time sequence in education, dance pedagogy and social justice that culminates in an EdM in Dance Education with New Jersey K12 Teacher Certification.
+- Five-Year BFA+EdM Option: Over a period of five years students complete the BFA major course sequence and begin a course sequence in education and dance pedagogy that will culminate in the fifth year with an EdM in Dance Education with New Jersey K12 Teacher Certification.
+Students taking the five-year option will graduate with a BFA from Mason Gross during year four and will graduate with an EdM from the Graduate School of Education after one additional year.
 The degree leads to a Certificate of Eligibility with Advanced Standing (CEAS) required for teaching in public schools in NJ with reciprocity in 36 other states.
-The CEAS has lifetime viability allowing performance-eager graduates of this degree track to pursue a performance career immediately after graduation and to develop a teaching career co-requisitely with performance or to later transition into teaching careers.
+The CEAS has lifetime viability allowing performance-eager graduates of this degree track to pursue a performance career immediately after graduation and to develop a teaching career corequisitely with performance or to later transition into teaching careers. - Post-Baccalaureate EdM Option: At any time after completing the BFA degree alumni may apply to the EdM degree and complete the pedagogy and education courses in two years as a full-time graduate student.